Home

 Margaret Materna, Deputy Director, National Security Law Division, Office of the Judge Advocate General of the Navy

-• Key questions arising from the use of unmanned systems
+• Key considerations in the classification of unmanned maritime systems

 • clock